Applied Bachelor in Aircraft Engineering

 The Applied Bachelor in Aircraft Engineering Technology (ABAET) program is offered in two concentrations: Aeromechanics and Avionics.

-The first three-year program will culminate in an GCAA/EASA certificate that is awarded by the Abu Dhabi Polytechnic – Al Ain Campus for the successful completion of the Aeromechanical CAT B1.1 or the Avionics CAT B2 license course.
-On undertaking the requisite maintenance experience of two years thereafter, the graduates will be eligible to apply for an EASA CAT ‘B’ Maintenance Certifying Technician License.
+The first three-year program will culminate in a GCAA/EASA certificate that is awarded by the Abu Dhabi Polytechnic (Al Ain Campus) for the successful completion of the Aeromechanical CAT B1.1 or the Avionics CAT B2 license course.
+Upon completing the required two years of maintenance experience, graduates will be eligible to apply for an EASA CAT ‘B’ Maintenance Certifying Technician License.
 This will enable the graduate to work on civil aircraft in any recognized or approved maintenance facility worldwide.

 A specialized program focusing on the mechanical aspects of aircraft engineering, leading to a GCAA/EASA CAT B1.1 license upon completion of the initial three years, and enhanced by a fourth year of advanced aeromechanical studies.
 This specialization offers a blend of theoretical and practical training, ensuring graduates are industry-ready to excel in the global aviation sector.